Ahnd6474/GPU/README.md

 ## Current scope

-This is where the repository actually stands today:
+This is where the repository stands today:

-- Discovery can use host, OpenCL, Level Zero, CUDA, and ROCm probes when the matching runtime libraries are present.
+- Discovery can use host, OpenCL, Level Zero, Vulkan, CUDA, and ROCm probes when the matching runtime libraries are present.
 - Planning and optimization work across those discovered graphs.
-- The direct executor can run host kernels, OpenCL kernels, and some native Level Zero, CUDA, and ROCm kernels.
+- The direct executor can run host kernels, OpenCL kernels, Vulkan direct kernels, and some native Level Zero, CUDA, and ROCm kernels.
 - The managed execution layer can run native workload manifests, do memory preflight checks, emit residency and asset-prefetch plans, and write TSV telemetry.
 - `load_workload_source(...)` can build workload graphs from native manifests and imported model descriptions such as ONNX and GGUF.
-- Native backend coverage is uneven.
-Missing native kernels fall back to host execution rather than pretending the backend is complete.
+- `jakal_runtime` exposes the runtime through a smaller C ABI, and `jakal_core_cli` exposes install-path and backend-health diagnostics for packaged runtime scenarios.
-- The toolkit-ranking layer and planner can reason about more backend variants than the direct executor can run end to end.
+- The Python helpers under [`python/`](./python/) wrap the C ABI for lightweight `doctor`, `paths`, `optimize-smoke`, and `run-manifest` flows.

 What is still missing:

 - real tensor allocators and residency movement beyond the current planning and diagnostics layer
-- framework bridges for PyTorch, TensorFlow, or similar runtimes
+- framework bridges for PyTorch, TensorFlow, or similar runtimes beyond the small export helper in `scripts/`
 - polished production packaging beyond the current local install and CPack flow
-- a stable production execution stack with mature backend coverage
+- a stable production execution stack with mature native backend coverage across every supported accelerator path

 ## API